Creating Usage Stats Reports

 1. Navigate to the Informative or Performance view of the Students tab.

-2. Use these up and down arrow icons to re-sort the table using the information in the chosen column.
+6. The arrow icons may be used to re-sort the table using the information in the chosen column.

-Individual Student Support - If a student's name is highlighted in yellow or red it is an indicator that the student has not passed a level in a set number of days.
-This feature will serve to alert teachers when students may need some level of support.
+Individual Student Support - If a student's name is highlighted in yellow or red in the Group Stats screen, it indicates that the student has not passed a level within the specified number of days.
+This feature will alert teachers when students may require some level of support.
 Clicking on a student's name in the Group report will bring up a pop-up window with information about their current status and a link to a help document for issues the student may be having.
+See this document for more information about the color-coding of student names to indicate possible progress issues.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.